MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 Choose **Send Email** from the **Type** drop-down.

 - The **Email template** drop-down should be populated by the template created in Step 1 **MyFirstEmailVerificationTemplate**.
-- If it is not, pick **MyFirstEmailVerificationTemplate** from the drop-down.
+- If it is not, select **MyFirstEmailVerificationTemplate** from the drop-down.

 ![Game Manager - Automation - New Rule](media/tutorials/game-manager-automation-new-rule-save-action.png)